rabollin/wordpress-linux-appservice/WordPress/wordpress_application_settings.md

 # WordPress Application Settings

-This document described the different type of application settings that would get created and configured at run time for the WordPress on Azure AppService deployed from Azure Marketplace.
+This document describes the different type of application settings that gets created and configured at run time for the WordPress on Azure AppService deployed from Azure Marketplace.

 ## Fixed Application Settings

- Configuration that can be changed and have an affect  on your WordPress site through the lifetime of your app.
-Any changes to these settings will update the same in your WordPress application.
+ Configurations that can be changed and have an affect  on your WordPress site through the lifetime of your app.
+Any changes to these settings will get updated in your WordPress application.

 | Application Setting  | Scope | Default Value | Max Value  | Description                      |
 |----------------------|-------------|---------------|-------------|---------------------------|